-The tightly-packed cells have yet another advantage in that their larger surface area means that water evaporates more quickly from the comb, fostering less growth of microbes — crucial in the overall health of bees, who live so closely together in the hive.
+The tightly-packed cells have yet another advantage in that their larger surface area means that water evaporates more quickly from the comb, fostering less growth of microbes, which is crucial in the overall health of bees, who live so closely together in the hive.

-When bees gather nectar from flowers the amazing process toward the production of honey begins.
-Each bee removes the nectar with her tongue and then stores it in her “honey stomach,” designed just for this purpose alone.
-There, enzymes such as invertase mix in with the nectar.
+When bees gather nectar from flowers, the amazing process toward the production of honey begins.
+Each bee removes the nectar with her tongue and then stores it in her “honey stomach,” designed for this purpose alone.
+There, enzymes such as invertase, mix in with the nectar.

 Intricate assembly line of workers produces precious substance so bees can consume honey